geudde/attic-chest/pages/13.reference/01.porden/docs.md

 From conflict by their flying squadrons borne,
 Again to fight the rival kings return.
 Albruno, Pyros, view'd with equal pain,
-How few of all their gallant bands remain ;
+How few of all their gallant bands remain;
 Alike Marino mourn'd his valiant host,
-Dishearten'd, weak, his bravest warriors lost ;
+Dishearten'd, weak, his bravest warriors lost;
 Too late repentant of the havoc done,
-Where all were weaken'd, yet victorious none :
+Where all were weaken'd, yet victorious none:
 In triple truce the rival kings agreed,
 And from the field their shatter'd forces lead.
 450